How To Clean Terra-Cotta Pots

 If diluted vinegar doesn’t work, use a rag dampened with full-strength vinegar to clean the white or green off your terra-cotta pots.
 You can also use this method to clean terra-cotta pots with plants in them if you are careful not to allow the vinegar to touch the plants as you clean the outside of your terra-cotta pots.

-The vinegar in which you soaked your pots should also serve to disinfect them, ridding them of the previously mentioned fungi and bacteria.
+Note: The vinegar in which you soaked your pots has disinfectant properties, and can rid them of fungi and bacteria.
 If you didn’t use vinegar to clean your terra-cotta pots, you can disinfect them with bleach, using a solution of one part bleach to nine parts water.
 Allow the pots to sit in that solution for at least 10 minutes and preferably up to an hour or more before rinsing them well in clean water.
+Do not use bleach on the pots if you have used vinegar at any point during the cleaning process.

 Invert the pots and allow them to dry before storing them in a garage or shed.
 (Clay pots left outdoors over the winter months are prone to cracking.)
 For the best results, store them upside down in rows rather than stacks.
 If you must stack the pots, place newspaper between them to prevent them from sticking together.
 Should any of your pots break during the cleaning process, save their pieces for other uses, or repurpose extra pots to make an ingenious space heater.